*** Note: Updated July 2018. This post was originally published in March 2016 and has been completely revamped for accuracy and comprehensiveness.

 - The people are friendlier and you get a more personalized experience because you are not just a number

-- It could be cheaper traveling in this way and at the same time the money benefits local families and projects.
+- It could be cheaper traveling in this way, and at the same time, the money benefits local families and projects

 - It involves more planning

-- If you are not an open minded person you will feel there is less choice
+- If you are not an open-minded person, you will feel there is less choice

-- There is less beautiful architecture… so definitely not recommended to people itching to see the modern buildings in Tokyo or medieval architecture in Rome.
+- There is less beautiful architecture… so definitely not recommended to people itching to see the modern buildings in Tokyo or medieval architecture in Rome

-Many travellers go to countries famed for their incredible natural beauty, and yet spend all their time in cities or all-inclusive resorts.
+Many travelers go to countries famed for their incredible natural beauty, and yet spend all their time in cities or all-inclusive resorts.
 People who travel this way miss out on experiencing the heartbeat of the country.

 Further thoughts …

-In my personal experience I will be honest I understand rural tourism is not for every traveller but the government promotes a lot of these types of initiatives for Costa Rican entrepreneurs and farmers like every single tourist is going to pick one of this trips….
-That makes me think… Realistically entrepreneurs and farmers on the other side struggle in the lack of knowledge to do marketing especially with the constant changing social networks.
+In my personal experience, I will be honest: I understand rural tourism is not for every traveler, but the government promotes a lot of these types of initiatives for Costa Rican entrepreneurs and farmers like every single tourist is going to pick one of these trips….
+That makes me think… Realistically, entrepreneurs and farmers on the other side struggle in the lack of knowledge to do marketing, especially with the constantly changing social networks.

-“When people go on vacation they generally seek out destinations that offer them the sense of being someplace, not just anyplace.” ~ Richard Moe, President, National Historic Preservation Trust
+“When people go on vacation, they generally seek out destinations that offer them the sense of being someplace, not just anyplace.” ~ Richard Moe, President, National Historic Preservation Trust